RapidFireDevelopmentTutorial/spring-boot-mongodb-reactive/README.md

-# Vehicle Tracking using Spring Data Reactive MongoDB
+# Vehicle Tracking with Spring Boot Reactive

-Consume vehicle positional data from RabbitMQ, process the messages and present the data on Google Maps with generated events such as geo-fence hits using MongoDB Geospatial queries.
+This example application will consume vehicle positional GPS data from RabbitMQ, save the data into MongoDB and process the messages and publish via web sockets and HTTP streams.

+* Spring Data Reactive MongoDB
+* Reactive WebSocket
+* HTTP Stream (Using a FLUX)

 ## Prerequisites